someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 Setting aside my own case for a moment, the fact that he’s been around for years and actually believes these steps would get *anyone* unmuted by Daniel...
 Amazing in and of itself. 🤡

-Anyway, (1) I already mentioned that I did *not* ask Daniel to unmute me (and on the contrary — reiterated several times that this wasn't what I was looking for).
+Anyway, (1) I already mentioned that I had *not* asked Daniel to unmute me (and on the contrary — reiterated several times that this wasn't what I was looking for).
 As for (2) and (3) — also false.
-Until the time of this conversation (February 6th), I refrained from badmouthing TekDek, not just on bustadice (Not once have I even dropped the screenshot in chat), but privately, too.
+Until the time of this conversation (February 6th), I refrained from badmouthing TekDek, not just on bustadice (not once have I even dropped the screenshot in chat), but privately, too.
 In *most* cases, whenever people asked about my mute in chat, I didn't even specify that he was the one who muted me or that it was unjustified.
-As I mentioned in the screenshot, **both AppleGuy and RabbitMilk completely agree that the mute was unjustified**, and they also happen to be among the only ones who had seen the aforementioned screenshots up to that day (February 6th).
-Other than these two, I had only shown the screenshots and context with two other people: Daniel (for reasons I already discussed in Chapter I), and a completely random person on Discord — four people in total, three of whom  are mods.
+As I mentioned in the screenshot, **both AppleGuy and RabbitMilk completely agree that the mute was unjustified**, and they also happen to be among the only ones who had seen the aforementioned screenshots by that date (February 6th).
+Other than these two, I had only shared the screenshots and context with two other people: Daniel (for reasons I already discussed in Chapter I), and a completely random person on Discord — four people in total, three of whom  are mods.

 Moving on: